-Editor’s Foreword – Actress, screenwriter, and director Andreea Boyer celebrated the release of her film directorial debut, Julia 17, just last year.
+Editor’s Foreword – Actress, screenwriter, and director Andreea Boyer celebrated the release of her feature film directorial debut, Julia 17, just last year.
 Besides directing and overseeing the production, Andreea also starred in the film, which has since gone on to win several awards from some prestigious international film festivals.
 Earlier this year, Andreea utilized the time between the release and promotion of Julia 17 and the beginning of her next film project, to write and publish two books featuring her unique poetic works.
-Andree’s style could be considered free verse with a Haiku influence.
+Andreea’s style could be considered free verse with a Haiku influence.
 Her thoughts run deep, as do her sometimes cryptic metaphors, throughout her writings.
-What follows are Andrees’s presentations of her two poetic collections, in her own words.
+What follows are Andreea’s presentations of her two poetic collections, in her own words.

 STAR – I wanted to have the tone of this lyrical journal “simple and imperial.”
 I am a young actress, screenwriter, director, and filmmaker from Germany, sometimes innocent, sometimes rebellious, but always creative.
 This book came into my mind spontaneously, during the moment of breath between the release of my feature film Julia 17 and my next film project.
 I would love it if STAR penetrates your souls and awakens the creative beings in each one of you.
 STAR is my personal lyrical poetry book where I express my own experiences and feelings that I had during my time with my ex-boyfriend from Los Angeles and later on, when I traveled again to the States, I had a boyfriend in New York.